fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 ```

 Then ``\mathcal{C}(A,B)`` is an isolated invariant set.
 We would
-like to point out, however, that the connection can be, and in
+like to point out, however, that the connection set can be, and
-fact will be, empty in many cases.
+in fact will be, empty in many cases.

 While the Morse sets of a Morse decomposition are the fundamental
 building blocks for the global dynamics, there usually are many